 Keeping track of the money going out of your business is just as important (if not more important) as keeping track of the money coming in.
-In my experience, I have managed accounting teams in very large organizations and I’ve also run my own consulting business.
+In my experience, I have managed accounting teams in very large organizations, and I’ve also run my own consulting business.

-While this might sound like a “no brainer”, it’s pretty easy to pay a supplier twice if you don’t follow a couple of basic rules when it comes to paying your bills.
+While this might sound like a “no-brainer,” it’s pretty easy to pay a supplier twice if you don’t follow a couple of basic rules when it comes to paying your bills.

 If you are manually paying bills, you can set up a folder on your computer for each vendor and scan all of their invoices into their respective folders.
-Save each invoice using the invoice number and that way if you suspect a duplicate invoice you have a way to check to see if you have paid that invoice before.
+Save each invoice using the invoice number and, that way, if you suspect a duplicate invoice, you have a way to check to see if you have paid that invoice before.

 However, if you do find a bill on the statement that you do not have in your records, contact the vendor and ask them to send you a copy of the missing invoice.
 Do not pay it from the statement.

-Tip #2: Pay Bills on time
+2. Pay Bills on Time

-Pay bills on time might also sound like a “no brainer” but it is something that you don’t want to take lightly.
+Pay bills on time might also sound like a “no-brainer,” but it is something that you don’t want to take lightly.
 It’s important to pay your bills on time for several reasons.
 Here are just a couple:

-Some suppliers will charge you a penalty or a fee for late payments.
+Some suppliers charge you a penalty or a fee for late payments.
 As a small business owner, it is important that you don’t get in the habit of just giving away your money.
 While these penalties for late payment might appear small, they can add up quickly.

 Another downside to paying late is that you can ruin your good credit rating with your supplier.
 Remember, they don’t have to extend credit to you.
 They can ask for payment upfront before they agree to ship any products and/or provide services.

-- Report Date – This aging report is as of September 30, 2016.
+- Report date: This aging report is as of September 30, 2016.

-- Aging categories – These are the various aging groups based on the due date of your bill.
+- Aging categories: These are the various aging groups based on the due date of your bill.
 The Current column indicates bills that are not yet due.
-Beginning with the 1-30 day column, each category represents the number of days your billsare past due.
+Beginning with the 1-30 day column, each category represents the number of days your bills are past due.

-I know that we just discussed why you should pay your bills on time so now you’re probably wondering how can it be a bad thing to pay your bills early.
-Well, from your supplier’s perspective, it is a good thing but for you as a small business owner it can be detrimental.
+I know that we just discussed why you should pay your bills on time so now you’re probably wondering how it can be a bad thing to pay your bills early.
+Well, from your supplier’s perspective, it is a good thing but, for you as a small business owner, it can be detrimental.
+If an emergency comes up, and you don’t have the cash in the bank to take care of it, you could be out of business.
 Having positive cash flow is a key ingredient to running a successful business.

 You might be in a situation where business is good and the bank account is healthy so you can afford to just pay your bills as soon as they arrive in your mailbox.
 The reason why you don’t want to pay those bills early but closer to their due date is because you never know when an unexpected expense might come up.
-Here is an example of how this could play out.
+Let’s take a look at a couple of accounts payable examples to see how this could play out.

 Let’s say you are a jeans manufacturer and one of your machines breaks down unexpectedly.
-You contact a repairman who says that he can’t fix the machine and you have to buy a new one.
+You contact a repairman who says that he can’t fix the machine, and you have to buy a new one.
 This is an unexpected expense that must be taken care of immediately.
 If not, you will not be able to fulfill any customer orders.
-If you can’t fulfill your customer’s orders on time, they will go to someone else to get their product.
-Not having the cash that you need can literally stop your business in it’s tracks.
+If you can’t fulfill your customers’ orders on time, they will go to someone else to get their product.
+Not having the cash that you need can literally stop your business in its tracks.

 $20,000 X .02 (2%) = $400